+\end{theorem} See Section \ref{termino} for weight distribution notations.
+At a high level, the proof of Theorem \ref{wdl1} uses Fourier analysis techniques to establish a mean-square-error identity.
+Then the argument proceeds by estimating the dual linear program in the context of Delsarte's linear programming framework \cite{Del73a}.
+The dual estimate is based on Taylor approximation of the exponential function.

-Using Markov Inequality, we obtain the following corollary to Theorem \ref{wdl1}. \begin{corollary} Let $Q\subsetneq \F_2^n$ be an $\F_2$-linear code whose dual $Q^\bot$ has bilateral minimum distance at least $b$, where $b\geq 7$ is an odd integer.
-Let $R>0$ be a real number.
-Then the fraction $p$ of points in hamming cube not covered by $\B_n(Q; R)$ is at most
+Using Markov Inequality\footnote{If $X$ is a random variable taking nonnegative values and $a>0$, then the probability that $X \geq a$ is at most $\frac{\EX[X]}{a}$.}, we obtain the following corollary to Theorem \ref{wdl1}. \begin{corollary} Let $Q\subsetneq \F_2^n$ be an $\F_2$-linear code whose dual $Q^\bot$ has bilateral minimum distance at least $b$, where $b\geq 7$ is an odd integer.
+If $R> 0$, then the fraction $p$ of points in the Hamming cube not covered by $\B_n(Q; R)$ is at most

 \end{corollary} {\bf Proof:} Choose a uniformly random $u \in \{0,1\}^n$, thus $p$ is the probability that $Q \cap \B_n(u; R ) =\emptyset$.
-Let $f:\{0,1\}^n\rightarrow \{0,1\}$ be the indicator function of $\B_n(0; R)$ , i.e., $f(x) = 1$ if $|x| \leq R$ and $f(x)=0$ otherwise.
+Let $f:\{0,1\}^n\rightarrow \{0,1\}$ be the indicator function of $\B_n(0; R)$, i.e., $f(x) = 1$ if $|x| \leq R$ and $f(x)=0$ otherwise.
 If $Q \cap \B_n(u; R ) =\emptyset$, i.e., $\EX_{Q+u} f = 0$, then $|\EX_{Q+u}f - \EX_{U_n} f| \geq \EX_{U_n} f$.
 Therefore, by Markov Inequality, Note that $f$ is a symmetric function in the sense that its value on $x$ depends only on the weight $|x|$ of $x$.
 Thus, for any $u\in \{0,1\}^n$, $\EX_{Q+u}f = \EX_{\overline{\mu_{Q+u}}}\bar{f}$ and $\EX_{U_n} f = \EX_{B_n} \bar{f} $, where $\bar{f}: [0:n] \rightarrow \{0,1\}$ is $1$ iff $w \leq R$ and zero otherwise.
 Therefore,

 Noting that $\EX_{U_n} f = \v_n( R)$, we get

 The lemma then follows from Theorem \ref{wdl1}. \finito

 \paragraph{Proof of Theorem \ref{brute}} Let $m = n+d$ and extend $C$ to the $\F_2$-linear code $Q = C \times \{0,1\}^d \subset \{0,1\}^{m}$.
 Thus $Q^\bot = C^\bot \times \vec{0}_J$, where $J = \{n+1,\ldots, n+d\}$ and $\vec{0}_J\in \{0,1\}^J$ is the all-zeros vector.
 By construction, the bilateral minimum distance of $Q^\bot$ is at least $d$ since $d \leq |z| \leq n = m-d$ for each nonzero $z\in Q^\bot$.
 Applying Corollary \ref{corwcdr} to $Q$, we get